larspage/RestaurantDeveloper/implementation-summary.md

 3. Test error handling and edge cases

 ## Conclusion
-The menu management implementation has been significantly enhanced with improved error handling, section reordering functionality, and a better user experience for section management.
-We've also added support for menu item image uploads at the service layer.
-The next phase will focus on creating the frontend components for image uploading and completing the remaining item management features.
+The menu management implementation has been significantly enhanced with improved error handling, section reordering functionality, and a better user experience for section and item management.
+We've successfully implemented image upload functionality with progress tracking, preview, and seamless integration with S3-compatible storage.
+The next phase will focus on enhancing the JSON import/export functionality and implementing comprehensive integration testing.